owagner/knx2mqtt/README.md

 - knx.ip

-  IP address of the EIBnet/IP server (no default)
+  IP address of the EIBnet/IP server/gateway (no default)

 - knx.port

-  Port of the EIBnet/IP server.
+  Port of the EIBnet/IP server/gateway.
 Defaults to 3671.

 - knx.localip

   IP address (interface) to use for originating EIBnet/IP messages.
 No default, mainly useful in ROUTING mode to specify the multicast interface.

+- knx.groupaddresstable

+  A ETS4 group address export file in XML format.
+No default.
+If specified, received group addresses are translated to their assigned names before they are published.

 - mqtt.broker

   ServerURI of the MQTT broker to connect to.
 Defaults to "tcp://localhost:1883".